 - Valsalva maneuver.
 Hold your nose, close your mouth, and try to blow the air out.
 This creates pressure in your chest that may activate the vagus nerve.
 Sitting or squatting may help.
 Try it for 10 seconds.

-- Coughing.
+- Cough.
 You need to cough hard to generate pressure in your chest and stimulate the vagus nerve.
 Children with tachycardia may not be able to cough hard enough to get a response from the vagus nerve.

 If you sometimes have episodes of tachycardia, talk with your doctor about all your treatment options.
-Don't try a maneuver until your doctor has carefully demonstrated how to do it safely.
-And if you ever have questions, call your doctor's office.

 When to Call 911

 When your doctor teaches you how to do a vagal maneuver, ask how long you should do it before stopping.
 You should also know when to stop and call 911.
-For many people who have tachycardia, waiting 30 minutes may be sufficient.
+For many people who have tachycardia, waiting 30 minutes may be enough.